 Those that lead with humble confidence rarely communicate to the team in order to build up themselves.
 In fact, many of us are a bit self-deprecating.
 As leaders we tend to give the credit but take the bullet.
 We share information to lead and inspire.
 We seek alignment and we passionately communicate in order to empower others and for the sake of the team.

-With my family it’s easy to feel as though my communication at work is all about me.
+With my family, it’s easy to feel as though my communication about work is all about me.
 Frankly, while I’m passionate about my work, I don’t like talking about myself.
 Somehow, sharing what I’m working on seems too self-centered.

 At work, I want to be respected as a leader.
 At home, I want to be loved for who I am.

 I’m fairly intentional about living in a manner consistent with who I am.
 I strive to be the same person regardless of whether I’m at the office or the ballpark.
 I am who I am, and living with integrity means being true to myself.
 I try to do what I say and say what I do – consistently, in all aspects of my life.

 But just because I’m the same person doesn’t mean that people don’t perceive me in different ways.
 There are many perspectives of the same object.
 The farmer sees the cornfield in a wildly different manner than the airline pilot flying overhead.
 The farmer sees corn stalks, soil, and yield.
 The pilot sees landmarks, patterns, and grids.
 It’s the same cornfield, but a different perspective.

 At work, I want to be seen as a respected leader.
 I want people to know who I am, see where we’re going, and understand that there’s a plan.
 At home, I just want to be David; I just want to be Dad.